Big clean-up under way in flood-ravaged Australia

 - Posted 03 Apr 2017 10:19

-Sydney - A massive clean-up was in full swing Monday (Apr 3) as floodwaters receded across parts of Australia devastated by a cyclone, with residents and business owners returning to thick mud, piles of debris and ruined property.
+SYDNEY: A "gut-wrenching" clean-up was in full swing on Monday (Apr 3) as floodwaters receded across parts of Australia devastated by a cyclone, with residents and business owners returning to thick mud, piles of debris and ruined property.

 At least two people were killed and three remain missing after torrential rain and powerful winds pummelled large swathes of Queensland and New South Wales states over the past week, forcing the evacuation of tens of thousands of people and causing huge damage.